We investigate confirmed and suspected cases of diseases such as food poisoning, dysentery, typhoid and viral hepatitis.

 - whether they've been on holiday abroad

-- whether or not their GP has taken a faecal sample.
+- whether their GP has taken a faecal sample.

 We also investigate outbreaks of viral and bacterial gastro-enteritis in schools and residential homes etc.